 And it did not bother me.
-The Soviet propaganda was very skillful, and even if you won’t believe everything they say, you were sure that “there was something to that matter.”
+The Soviet propaganda was very effective, and even if you won’t believe everything they say, you were sure that “there was something to that matter.”

 And I was not alone.
 I think that the majority of people felt a similar way, and never thought that something does not match in their reasoning.

 I loved to travel.
 And traveling to Zagranitsa was one of the best things I could imagine.
 I think that if at the age of twelve somebody would ask me what’s my biggest dream, what I wish most in my life, I would reply: to be able to go to Zagranitsa.